 A serial build of Xyce may be tested with the following command line, run while the current working directory is $HOME/Xyce_Build_Serial, in which a serial build has been performed:

 This command line will test the binary given as its last argument.
 The "--output" option tells it to perform the testing and save its output in a subdirectory called Xyce_Test of the current directory. "--xyce_test" tells the script where to find the regression suite, itself.
 The "--taglist" tells the script which tests to run.
 This particular tags list is exactly the one used in release testing by the Xyce team.
-The command should run 1649 tests, and --- with the exception of tests discussed in the "Some tests are fragile" and "Some tests only work when tested from a build directory" sections below --- any failures may be indicative of a problem in your build.
+The command should run a large number of tests, and—with the exception of tests discussed in the "Some tests are fragile" and "Some tests only work when tested from a build directory" sections below—any failures may be indicative of a problem in your build.
 It can take anywhere from 20 to more than 60 minutes to run, depending on your operating system and processor.

 As the testing proceeds, the success or failure of individual tests will be printed on the console.
 A copy of that output will also be saved to the file named by the "--resultfile" option.

 Detailed output of all tests and a copy of the input files used to generate them can be found in the Xyce_Test/Netlists directory that will be created in the current working directory.
 If tests fail, look in this subdirectory to see what happened.

 Only a few modifications are necessary to test the parallel code.
 Not all tests that are run in serial are appropriate for parallel runs, and similarly not all tests appropriate for parallel will work in serial, and therefore the tags list must be modified to select a different subset.
 Further, one must provide the complete "mpirun" command line to the script.
 The following command line, run from the $HOME/Xyce_Build_Parallel directory will do the job: